eclipse-hono/hono/site/content/getting-started.md

 resource limit exceeded, please try again later
 ~~~

 This is because the first request to publish data for a tenant (`DEFAULT_TENANT` in the example) is used as the trigger to establish a tenant specific link with the Hono Messaging component to forward the data over.
-However, the REST adapter may not receive credits from Hono Messaging quickly enough for the request to be served successfully.
+However, the HTTP adapter may not receive credits from Hono Messaging quickly enough for the request to be served successfully.
 You can simply ignore this response and re-submit the command.
 You should then get a response like this:

 ~~~